 Prepare your body and mind for sleep in the time leading up to bed with calming activities like a bathing or reading (not on a screen, but a real book or magazine).
 Avoid exercise and bright lights, including screens.
 Follow a regular sleep schedule; try to go to bed and get up at roughly the same times from day to day.
 If you work a night shift job, make sure your bedroom is dark and quiet while you try to sleep during the day.

 Screens and blue light

 The reason to avoid screens before bedtime is not just because they emit light but due to the specific kind of light.
-Melatonin is a hormone released by the brain at night to promote sleep, and all kinds of light prevent the release of melatonin, delaying the onset of sleep.
+Melatonin is a hormone released by the brain at night to promote sleep.
+All kinds of light prevent the release of melatonin, delaying the onset of sleep.
 However, electronic screens release higher levels of blue light than the sun, and blue light most powerfully suppresses melatonin levels.
 Screen time before bed increases the time to fall asleep and reduces the quality of sleep.

 Since simply putting down the phone or computer is not an option in our ever-connected modern age, technology does offer some partial solutions.
 Turning down the brightness of screens at night is the first and easiest step.
 Many devices also have a “dark theme”, where text appears white on a black background, further reducing the amount of light put out.
 Apps and the newest devices enable users to reduce specifically the blue light from the screen.